pyofwave/PyOfWave/pyofwave_client/README.rst

 PyOfWave Client is the major web-based Wave UI for Wave Providers to embed in their site.
 It follows guidelines of GNOME, Apple, and Edwarde Tufte to create a user friendly UI through User Centered Design, with full keyboard accessibility.

-It builds upon a custom engine which transforms our XML between our Model, View, & Controller and aims to:
+It builds upon a custom engine (an XML builder, data access, & bindings system) which transforms our XML between our Model, View, & Controller and aims to:

 - Be User Friendly :-|)
 - Keyboard Accessible